Autumn Table Decorations--Capture Seasonal Colors With a Brightly-Hued Centerpiece

 - Brightly colored napkins in fall colors

-Making an Autumn Colors Table Decoration
+Making an Autumn Colors Table Centerpiece

 - Trim any brown patches or ragged edges from leaves.

-- Arrange leaves on the platter, covering completely, so the leaves will make a bright background for the other materials.
+- Arrange leaves on the platter, covering completely, so the leaves make a bright background for the other materials.
 Leaves should extend past the platter edge.

 - Fall flower arrangements can be particularly striking.
 If flowers are to be included, arrange these in the center or around the edge of the platter.